 corrected a road safety problem in the Labish basin.
 This construction project disturbed a small area of wetland (0.14 acres), which required the construction of a wetland (0.35 acres) to mitigate the loss of the original wetland.
 Marion County saw an opportunity to build a wetland in Parkdale Park to provide the mitigation.
 By constructing the wetland in Parkdale Park, the county could not only meet its legal obligations, but also provide increased stormwater retention, enhanced wildlife habitat, increased biodiversity, environmental education opportunities, improved water quality, and a beautiful greenspace for area residents.

 In the summer of 2001, Marion County Public Works

 The Parkdale Park wetland occupies about 0.35 acres in the south end of the park, near the stormwater ditches.
 It consists of shallow (vernal) wetlands that hold water in the spring and dry out in the summer.
 Marion County planted native grasses, flowers, and sedges in the wetland area.
 This vegetation will be mowed annually to discourage brush growth and weedy species.
 Seventy Oregon ash trees were also planted on the site to help cool the stormwater, stabilize the soil, and uptake excess nutrients.
 Once they are established, the trees will be pruned of their lower branches to ensure that the park has clear lines sight (to help discourage unwanted activities).

 We are interested in hearing your ideas about Parkdale Park.
 Feel free to contact Russ Dilley, Marion County Parks Coordinator, at (503) 588-5036.

 Take Cordon Road NE and turn left on Hayesville Drive.
-Park is past Janice Street on the left.
+Park is located at 4650 Hayesville Dr. NE, just past Janice Street on the left.